370: No Such Thing As George Clooney In A Blackcurrant Suit

 He was eccentric, definitely.
 He was famous for having written a concordance to the Bible, which is an index of the Bible.

 Let's get onto it now.
-Yeah, cool.
+Yeah, come on, okay.

 He wrote an index to the Bible.
 He wrote a verbal index of the Bible.

-So he took every single word of the King James Bible, apart from, you know, the and of, and, you know, really sort of nuts and bolts ones, every single other word, you know, shoe or ham or whatever, he made an.
+So he took every single word of the King James Bible, apart from, you know, the and of, and, you know, really sort of nuts and bolts ones, every single other word, you know, shoe or ham or whatever, he made it.

 I knew you were going to bring that up.
 I don't know if ham and ham would have different entries.

-I suspect it would.
+Of course, I suspect it would.
 He knew what he was doing.

-Yeah, it's three times as long as the actual Bible.
-And it just tells you which words appear where in the Bible.
+Yeah, it's three times as long as the actual Bible, and it just tells you which words appear where in the Bible.
+That's like only the really hardcore fans read that one.

+It's like people who've read the Silmarillion over Lord of the Rings, isn't it?
 Oh, you might have read the Bible, but have you read it in alphabetical order?
 Yeah.

 Such a weird thing to do.
 It took him 12 years, didn't it?
 Unsurprising.